ampl/ampl.github.io/docs/source/solvers/gurobi/options.md

       Otherwise, each nonempty line should contain "name=value".

 tech:outlev (outlev)
-      0*/1: Whether to write gurobi log lines (chatter) to stdout and to file.
+      0*/1: Whether to write gurobi log lines (chatter) to stdout.

 tech:param (param)
       General way to specify values of both documented and undocumented Gurobi